fuxuemingzhu/MovieLens-Recommender/README.md

 Python main.py
 #Python3 main.py
 ```
-if you are using Linux, this command will set the whole output into a file.
+if you are using Linux, this command will redirect the whole output into a file.

 ```shell
 Python usercf.py > run.log 2>&1 &